pivlab/manubot-ai-editor-evals/README.md

 To add other models from promptfoo/Ollama, include their [ids](https://www.promptfoo.dev/docs/providers/ollama) here.
 To select specific models for a pull/eval/view, you can comment/uncomment their entries.

-If you need to configure parameters of the model, you can do so in the [promptfoo configuration file](https://www.promptfoo.dev/docs/configuration/reference#provider-related-types).

 ### Pull local models

 Before you can run models locally, you have to pull them with Ollama.